This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Venturing out, it was clear the typhoon had been strong.
 Torn banners hung from buildings, and power lines dangled dangerously over streets.
 Despite this, life was beginning to return to normal, and it seemed that most places in the area had power.

 I took the metro out to Haeundae station.
 Leaves & branches littered the streets, but there wasn’t heavy damage.
-The area is known for its bars & restaurants, but was quiet, since it was the middle of afternoon following a storm.
+The area is known for its bars & restaurants, but was quiet since it was the middle of the afternoon following a storm.

 I realized I hadn’t eaten anything other than Paris Baguette, so I went for a dolsot bibimbap (hot pot bibimbap) at a place called Gimbapcheonuk.
 I was happy to finally see something on a menu that was served for just one person.
 The only issue I had as a solo traveler in South Korea was that so many places serve food in communal settings, with pricing for two or more people.
 This is fine if you’re with friends, but when you’re alone, your menu choices are much more limited.

 After my late lunch, I walked to Haeundae Beach.
 Initially, there were few signs that a super typhoon had just passed by.
 In fact, the weather was the nicest I had seen so far in South Korea.
 The skies were blue, and the air was clear, helped by a nice breeze.

 I continued walking along the beach toward Dongbaek Park.
 This stretch of beach had more signs that there had been a storm.
 There was a dead jet ski that had been washed well up on the sand.
 I hoped it had just become unmoored from somewhere.

 Further down the beach, there was a massive buoy.
 Perhaps it had been here for a long time, but whenever it happened, this is a testament to just how powerful the ocean is, if this heavy object had made it that far from its home.